-PLEASE NAME THE FILE FOR YOUR PLAN USING THE FOLLOWING FORMAT:
+PLEASE NAME THE FILE FOR YOUR PLAN USING THE FOLLOWING FORMAT TO INCLUDE YEAR AND NAME:

-2019-2020 Educator Plan of Work_Lastname_Firstname e.g., 2019-2020 Educator Plan of Work_Welbes_Beth
+{Year} Educator Plan of Work\Lastname\Firstname e.g., 2021-2022 Educator Plan of Work\Welbes\Beth

-(ECONOMY) (FOOD) Grow a Prosperous Economy Maintain a Safe & Accessible Food Supply Workforce Preparedness/Advancement Food Access Financial Wellbeing Food Safety Economic Vitality Food Production (COMMUNITY) (HEALTH) Support Strong and Resilient Youth, Families, and Communities Maximize Physical and Emotional Health for All Involvement and Leadership Chronic Disease Prevention and Management Connectedness and Inclusion Social and Emotional Health • Thriving Youth (plans for this new priority will be addressed in the 2020-2021 Unit Plan of Work) Healthy and Safe Community Environments (ENVIRONMENT) Sustain Natural Resources in Home & Public Spaces Enhancing and Preserving Natural Resources Engagement with Home and Community Landscapes and Environment
+(ECONOMY) (FOOD) Grow a Prosperous Economy Maintain a Safe & Accessible Food Supply Workforce Preparedness/Advancement Food Access Financial Wellbeing Food Safety Economic Vitality (including the non-food ag sector) Food Production (COMMUNITY) (HEALTH) Support Strong and Resilient Youth, Families, and Communities Maximize Physical and Emotional Health for All Involvement and Leadership Chronic Disease Prevention and Management Connectedness and Inclusion Social and Emotional Health • Thriving Youth (plans for this priority will be addressed in the 2021-2022 Unit Healthy and Safe Community Environments Plan of Work) (ENVIRONMENT) Sustain Natural Resources in Home & Public Spaces Enhancing and Preserving Natural Resources Engagement with Home and Community Landscapes and Environment

-Illinois Extension's Grand Challenge Goal Statements and Related State Priority Issues 2020-2021
+Illinois Extension's Grand Challenge Goal Statements and Related State Priority Issues

-This plan of work is NOT intended to outline all outreach activities that you will conduct and report during the 2020-2021 program year.
+This plan of work is NOT intended to outline all outreach activities that you will conduct and report during the program year.
 This plan of work is focused on developing one or more issue-focused impact plans (see Table 1).
 Each issue-focused impact plan will include outreach activities that directly align a state priority issue and will represent a concentrated focus of your work.
-At the conclusion of the 2020-2021 program year, you will be expected to submit one brief IMPACT Success Story in PEARS that describes a summary of the activities and outcome evaluation results associated with addressing a state priority issue.
+At the conclusion of the program year, you will be expected to submit one brief IMPACT Success Story in PEARS that describes a summary of the activities and outcome evaluation results associated with addressing a state priority issue.